th0schA/dce_sp/README.md

 # Implementing web-based discrete choice experiments with Qualtrics, R and Amazon Web Service (AWS)

 This repository contains a step by step guide to implement a survey with a discrete choice experiment (DCE) in Qualtrics.
-It is part of the paper "Implementing web-based discrete choice experiments in transportation" published in <a href="https://authors.elsevier.com/sd/article/S2352-1465(23)01340-6" target="_blank">Transportation Research Procedia</a>.
+It is part of the paper "Implementing web-based discrete choice experiments in transportation" published in <a href="https://authors.elsevier.com/sd/article/S2352-1465(23)01340-6" target="_blank" rel="noopener noreferrer">Transportation Research Procedia</a>.

-The output is a survey like <a href="https://ivtethz.fra1.qualtrics.com/jfe/form/SV_9ykT8FWUU31yjGu" target="_blank">this</a> one in Qualtrics.
+The output is a survey like <a href="https://ivtethz.fra1.qualtrics.com/jfe/form/SV_9ykT8FWUU31yjGu" target="_blank" rel="noopener noreferrer">this</a> one in Qualtrics.
 Click on the link and fill out the survey to get a first impression.

 ## Content